-Step 1 - Statement of grounds for action and invitation to a meeting employer will invite you to a meeting to discuss the issue.
+Step 1 - Statement of grounds for action and invitation to a meeting

+Your employer will provide you with a written statement of the alleged misconduct which has led to the consideration of formal disciplinary action or dismissal.
+Your employer will invite you to a meeting to discuss the issue.
 You have the right to be accompanied to the meeting by a work colleague or trade union representative.
 Your employer will make every effort to provide you with copies of any documents that will be produced at the meeting in advance of the meeting.